M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Results and Analysis

 \subsection{Memory (RQ2)}

 We evaluated the effect of long-term memory on user perception by comparing \textit{with-memory} and \textit{without-memory} conditions across three measures (Fig. \ref{fig:mem_coord}a): recall accuracy, awareness of user preferences, and interaction naturalness.
-These measures correspond to whether the robots accurately recalled prior information, demonstrated awareness of user preferences, and produced a natural, personalized interaction.

 Paired-sample t-tests confirmed that these differences were statistically significant across all measures.
 Recall accuracy showed a strong effect ($t(14) = 6.52$, $p < .001$, 95\% CI $[1.70, 3.37]$), as did awareness of user preferences ($t(14) = 12.65$, $p < .001$, 95\% CI $[2.22, 3.12]$).
 Interaction naturalness also showed a significant improvement ($t(14) = 3.09$, $p = .008$, 95\% CI $[0.31, 1.69]$).
 Wilcoxon signed-rank tests further supported these findings.
 All three measures were significantly higher in the with-memory condition compared to the without-memory condition: recall accuracy ($Z = -3.24$, $p = .001$), awareness of user preferences ($Z = -3.53$, $p < .001$), and interaction naturalness ($Z = -2.39$, $p = .017$).
 Effect size analysis indicated large effects for recall accuracy ($d = 1.68$) and awareness of user preferences ($d = 3.27$), and a moderate effect for interaction naturalness ($d = 0.80$).